statamic/v2-docs/content/collections/docs/forms.md

 ### Setting the "Reply To" Dynamically {#setting-reply-to-dynamically}

-You can set the "reply to" to an address submited in the form by using the variable in your config block.
+You can set the "reply to" to an address submitted in the form by using the variable in your config block.
 Assuming you have a form input with `name="email"`:

 ``` .language-yaml
 email: